Akati90/SQL_Style/README.md

 ### Put each selected column on its own line

 When selecting columns, always put each column name on its own line and never on the same line as `select`.
 For multiple columns, it's easier to read when each column is on its own line.
 And for single columns, it's easier to add additional columns without any reformatting (which you would have to do if the single column name was on the same line as the `select`).
 And use double tab for each column.
-Comma is equaly OK for before and after colum
+Comma is equaly OK for before and after column

 ```sql
 -- Good